 Your examination will begin with a complete evaluation of your eyes.
 Your visual acuities will be measured with and without eyeglasses.
-A refraction of your eyes will be performed first with the eyes undialated and later mydriatic drops will be placed in the eyes to dilate the pupils.
+Refraction of your eyes will be performed first with the eyes undilated and later mydriatic drops will be placed in the eyes to dilate the pupils.

 In addition, several sophisticated scientific scans of the visual system will be performed: